JCentercreation/javiercarrilloblog.com/_posts/2021-06-15-CryptoKit.markdown

 let key = SymmetricKey(size: .bits256) //Generating a key

 let encryptedChain = try!
-ChaChaPoly.seal(chainaData!, using: key).combined //We use the key to generate the three elements that must have the container
+ChaChaPoly.seal(chainData!, using: key).combined //We use the key to generate the three elements that must have the container

 let container = try!
 ChaChaPoly.SealedBox(combined: encryptedChain) //Generating the container with the three elements